 Identifying Key Informants

 Each team member creates a list of informants for his or her assigned area and gives it to the team coordinator prior to fieldwork.
+As you form interview teams, consider whether the sex of the interviewer may influence results (for example, assigning a male interviewer to a female key informant in a conservative social or religious setting).

 TIP ► Key informants for HIV and AIDS-focused assessments: